 DAY 2 • SUNDAY DUBROVNIK- ELAPHITI ISLANDS- KORČULA

-After breakfast we will start our pleasant cruise to the Korčula.
+After breakfast we will start our pleasant cruise to the island of Korčula.
 On our way we will cruise by magnificent shores of the Elaphiti islands archipelago, to the northwest of Dubrovnik.
 We shall stop for a swim before lunch and in the afternoon we will arrive in Korčula town, on Korčula Island.
 Korčula is a city known as a birthplace of Marko Polo, the famous explorer.
 Our English speaking guide will do Korčula City tour, and walk us through narrow and cobbled streets of Korčula.
 The rest of the evening is free to enjoy dining at one of the local restaurants of your choice.